Strike a blow against voter suppression in Montclair!

-Our official petition for a referendum on having Montclair join the 97% of other municipalities in New Jersey where local boards of education are elected by voters rather than appointed has launched.
+Our official petition for a referendum on having Montclair hold its municipal elections in November rather than May has launched.

 Montclair is one of the few remaining New Jersey municipalities where mayors choose BOE members.
-Changing that in 2021 is our top priority.
+We are on the way to changing that in 2021.

 Municipal Election Reform